Tristanczk/Snowcrash/level09/resources/explanation.md

 We can ignore the ending 10, which is just the \n at the end of the file

-When using a simple python script to decode it, we get the following password: f3iji1ju5yuevaus41q1afiuq It works, we can now log into the flag09 user and get the flag
+When using a simple python script to decode it, we get the following password: f3iji1ju5yuevaus41q1afiuq It works, we can now log into the flag09 user and get the flag.
+And with that ends the mandatory part